PinkGoosik/nota/README.md

 <img align="right" width="100" src="src/main/resources/assets/nota/icon.png">

 Port of the NoteBlock API for fabric, play .nbs files as noteblock sounds.
 This port is not complete replica, some features are missing or unfinished.
 You can find original spigot plugin [here](https://www.spigotmc.org/resources/noteblockapi.19287/).
+This library can be used server-side only or in singleplayer.

 ### Development

 #### Adding to your project
-To use Nota in your project add the JitPack repository to your build file and a mod dependency.
+To use Nota in your project add the Modrinth repository to your build file and a mod dependency.
 Replace the `VERSION_TAG` with the latest version, for example `0.1.0+1.19`

 ```gradle
 repositories {